ShisongGong/ps06-shinyapp/README.md

 In the "happiness and healthy life expectancy" page:
 widget---User can select region they want to show with healthy life expectancy and ladder score data
 mainPanel---the table will show different region's mean healthy life expectancy and ladder score data, the table below will also show some
 regions with the highest average ladder score and the lowest average ladder score

+I spent more than 12 hours on this ps

 Link to the project: